MicrosoftDocs/learn/learn-pr/azure/secure-azure-resources-with-rbac/includes/3-list-access.md

 ## Summary

 In this exercise, you learned how to list the role assignments for yourself in the Azure portal.
 You also learned how to list the role assignments at different scopes.
-In the next exercise, you look how to take the next step and use RBAC to grant access to a user.
+In the next exercise, you look take the next step and use RBAC to grant access to a user.